-The critical estimates of Sp Mortgage Bank concern the future and key uncertainties related to estimates at the reporting date, and they relate in particular to determining fair value, impairment of financial assets and recognition of deferred tax assets on confirmed tax losses.
+The critical estimates of Sp Mortgage Bank concern the future and key uncertainties related to estimates at the reporting date, and they relate in particular to the assessment of impairment of financial assets and fair values and the accounting practices applied to the loans distributed by Lieto Savings Bank sold to Oma Savings Bank.

-In the financial statements dated 31 December 2021, the most significant uncertainty influencing the management's estimates has been the prevailing COVID-19 pandemic.
-There is considerable uncertainty associated with estimating the economic impacts of the coronavirus pandemic, which particularly influences the assessment of the expected credit losses on financial assets.
+In the financial statements dated 31 December 2022, the most significant uncertainties influencing the management's estimates have been Russia's war of aggression in Ukraine, the resulting energy crisis in Europe, accelerating inflation and rising market interest rates.
+There is considerable uncertainty associated with estimating the economic impacts of the above-mentioned factors, which particularly influences the assessment of the expected credit losses on financial assets.